Glue Magnets to Folding Brackets

 *EDIT 2020-09-02, Stronger may be Better

 I plan to do a weight test of each configuration.
-I may even do a giveaway and the person guessing closest to any, gets one free.
+I may even do a giveaway with the person guessing closest to any, gets one free.

 The easiest way I have found to apply the magnets is to: